The Czars: History

 Despite Goodbyes critical acclaim, it was the final album made by the band.
-Five out of the six members decided to part ways over a span of nine months in 2004, resulting in John Grant being the only member.
+Roger Green quit the band on November 22, 2004.
+The next day, Grant unceremoniously fired Pearson via e-mail, even though they had co-founded the band 10 years before.
+Overall, five out of the six members decided to part ways over a span of nine months in 2004, resulting in John Grant being the only member.
 Grant continued to perform live with the moniker until finally deciding to part with the name.
 In 2005, Bella Union released a compilation of b-sides and rarities by the band, titled Sorry I Made You Cry.Best Of compilation album came out on December 1, 2014, on Bella Union.